AndyThio/TildaBot/README.md

 Type `~help` for a list of commands

-This README was written for Josh (You could have just listened to my explanation :( )
+This README was written for Josh (You could have just listened to my explanation :unamused: )

 ## Adding a Command
 Tilda bot has no actual command to create a new command.
 Instead you must code each command.